 - Should I apply to the MS or PhD program?

 - Where can I get the perspective of a current international graduate student?

 Yes – definitely!
-About half of our students are entirely experimental.
-CIB students do not all do computational research – but they all learn how to effectively collaborate and communicate with computational researchers, including fellow students, computational PIs, or seminar speakers.
+About half of our students do entirely experimental research.
+Although CIB students do not all do computational research, they all learn how to effectively collaborate and communicate with computational researchers, including fellow students, computational PIs, or seminar speakers.
 This is a skill that only gets more important each year!

 Funding depends upon graduate program.

 MS: Domestic MS students are eligible for financial aid, and students who are not residents of New Jersey are eligible for a scholarship to cover the difference between in-state and out-of-state tuition.
 International students are eligible for the International Chancellor’s Graduate Scholarship.

 It is also common for MS students to get paid an hourly wage as a part-time assistant in a research lab, but this is dependent upon the lab head (the PIs) funding and approval.

 PhD: Most PhD students are provided funding which covers their tuition, fees (including health insurance), and a stipend.
 In exchange, the student is expected to perform duties as either a Teaching Assistant (TA) or a Graduate research assistant (GA).
 A typical progression is for students to TA their first two years and then get paid as a GA in their advisor’s lab for the rest of their PhD.
 This is not how it works for everyone, though: sometimes more advanced students TA and sometimes more junior students will be GAs.

 Sometimes students choose to self-fund a PhD.
 In this case, tuition and fees are similar to those for MS students.

 More on funding through the Graduate School is available here.